Achie72/dragon_demo_platformer/README.md

 * pixel-perfect collision test - josh millard
 * simple-collision-function - Scathe

 Thanks for:
-enargy ond Discord for helping me with the collision system remake
+* enargy on Discord, for helping me with the collision system remake
+* tobiasvl on Discord, for putting up with my shit with lua ternaries

+The whole family on Pico-8 Discord